 Highline Voters Will Decide in November on Bond to Rebuild Evergreen, Tyee and Pacific Schools

-The construction bond would pay to rebuild two high schools and a middle school plus fund critical capital needs and improvement projects across the district.
+The construction bond would pay to rebuild two high schools and a middle school plus fund critical capital needs and improvement projects across the district—without raising the current tax rate.

 Voters must approve a capital construction bond by 60 percent for the funding measure to pass.